 Sarah is a marathon runner with a relatively high stoma output.
-She is 44 years old, is a busy working mum and has an active lifestyle.
+She is a busy working mum and has an active lifestyle.

 Because of her high output and active lifestyle, Sarah can easily become dehydrated.
 Sarah is also often travelling or working in air conditioned buildings which increases her fluid needs.